 - Week of January 27-31: Meetings with committees to review proposal

-- Friday, May 9: Written theses due to committee by Noon
+- Friday, May 9: Written theses due to each faculty member on your committee by Noon

 - Monday-Tuesday, May 19-20: Thesis oral exams by committees

 - Monday, May 26: Corrected version of thesis due by Noon

 The following are the Department's expectations for work in Chem 96:

 - Time Input: approximately 12-16 hours per week for each of two semesters.

 - Each thesis student will have a three-member faculty committee responsible for reading and evaluating the student's thesis proposal, reading and evaluating the completed thesis prior to the oral defense, and orally examining the student during the time scheduled in the college calendar for comprehensive examinations at the end of the senior year.
 Students, in consultation with their faculty advisor, suggest names for the committee.
 Final committee membership is determined by the faculty.
 The research advisor must be one of those chosen; at least one of the additional faculty members should be from the chemistry department.
 The third member may be from another department.